webarch-coop/ansible-role-composer/README.md

 If the `composer_php` version is `< 7.2.5` then the 2.2 LTS version of Composer is installed when `composer_version` is set to `latest`, if the version of PHP is `>= 7.2.5` then the latest stable version is installed, see the [release announcement for Composer `2.3.0`](https://blog.packagist.com/composer-2-3/) and the *Manual Download* section of the [Composer download page](https://getcomposer.org/download/).

-Note that this role doesn't use [the installer script](https://getcomposer.org/doc/faqs/how-to-install-composer-programmatically.md), but downloads Composer from [GitHub](https://github.com/composer/composer/releases), checks the GPG signature (unless the `composer_version` `< 2`, in which case the `.phar` file don't have a GPG signature) and then installs it.
+Note that this role doesn't use [the installer script](https://getcomposer.org/doc/faqs/how-to-install-composer-programmatically.md), but downloads Composer from [GitHub](https://github.com/composer/composer/releases), checks the GPG signature (unless the `composer_version` `< 2`, in which case the `.phar` file doesn't have a GPG signature) and then validates and installs it.

 The primary URL of this repo is [`https://git.coop/webarch/composer`](https://git.coop/webarch/composer) however it is also [mirrored to GitHub](https://github.com/webarch-coop/ansible-role-composer) and [available via Ansible Galaxy](https://galaxy.ansible.com/chriscroome/composer).